 Her neoclassical music has quickly oriented her into film music and sound design.
 This brings up the next jobs with the Banshee Studios (UK) to compose the music of their video games.
 In 2006, her composition “Daydreaming” is played at One olympic show in Turin during the Olympic Games.
 More recently, she has joined the team of the web serie “The Fumble zone” to compose its soundtrack.
 And has also collaborated with Swiss Aerial, a society specialized in high definition aerial imagery.
 And she regularly works with the studios Mithril to compose the soundtracks of their videos.

-Now she focuses more on epic music, influenced by great composers as Thomas Bergersen or Ivan Torrent.
+Now she focuses more on epic music, influenced by great composers as Thomas Bergersen, Ivan Torrent or James Paget.